 The night Sherry was born, it was storming.
 And those storms back in them southern states are much more violent, rain is harder and bigger, the winds howl, and lightening and thunder . . . they are wondrous!
 But when Mom went into labor, Dad had to go out in that storm and bring the doctor.

 I remember waking up, hearing a baby cry, and padding in to see what all the fuss was about, seeing my little baby sister, and, oh well . . . didn't mean too much to me at the time!
 I do remember a lot of soiled clothes around and inquired of them, but don't remember the answer.

 I remember Dad always had a 22 with him, and we'd stop on the way to and from church to take a rabbit when the opportunity came.
 I've eaten a lot of "four legged chicken!"

 I also remember when we lived in the house where my oldest sister, Betty Sue, was born.
 I certainly don't remember the night, but I do remember seeing the old steam locomotives rumble by the house.
 I also remember feeling the loss of an era when the big diesels started coming through, and the steam engines became fewer and fewer until they were no more.

-But back to my story, I remember quite a bit about that old house in which Sherry was born, and, it is quite remarkable.
+I remember quite a bit about that old house in which Sherry was born, and, it is quite remarkable.
 My little sis is only six years younger than me and I love her as only a sibling could.
 I just pray for the day when God will reconcile us all as a family again.